QichenW/MyRenderDocumentations/progress/README.md

     * **PolygonObject.cpp** provides instances that store all objects' geometric data in local space **statically** and in the current (world, camera, screen or device/viewport) space **seperately**
     * **ModelXformation.cpp** provices instances that store information about each object's rigid transformation from local space to world coordinate system, and create the corresponding model transformation matrices
     * **VandPxformations.cpp** provides an instance that stores viewing specs about camera and viewing frustum, and creates the view and perspective transformation matrices
+    * **Illumination.cpp** provides instances to describe light sources and functions which, given the normal vector, calculate ambient, diffusive, specular terms of RGB intensities
     * **FileLoader.cpp** loads data in .d file then **statically** stores it in **PolygonObject**; loads specifications in .txt file into an instance of **VandPxformations** and several instances of **ModelXformation**
   * **/src/ui/**
     * **UserInputManager.cpp** creates a right-click menu and items in it then define their behaviors